MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disable

-- **Internet Explorer internet zone allow only approved domains to use tdc ActiveX controls**:
+- **Internet Explorer internet zone allows only approved domains to use tdc ActiveX controls**:
   This policy setting controls if the user can run the TDC ActiveX control on websites.
 If you enable this policy setting, the TDC ActiveX control won't run from websites in this zone.
 If you disable this policy setting, the TDC Active X control will run from all sites in this zone.
   [Learn more](/windows/client-management/mdm/policy-csp-internetexplorer#internetexplorer-internetzoneallowonlyapproveddomainstousetdcactivexcontrol)